learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 #### Freebie

 - `Freebie#dev`
-  - should return the `Dev` instance for this Freebie
+  - returns the `Dev` instance for this Freebie
 - `Freebie#company`
-  - should return the `Company` instance for this Freebie
+  - returns the `Company` instance for this Freebie

 #### Company